stanislaw/notes_on_software_engineering/README.md

 Sometimes it is worse to be wrong than to be early or lack information.
 The
 context: passing the project review milestones required by standards.

+### Standards vs Hardcoded Implementations

+Standards try to generalize a particular best practice or design approach, but sometimes this generalization results in a very prescriptive, hardcoded implementation.
+When this happens, a standard becomes almost the opposite of what one would expect from a broad standard - it turns into a tool that enforces rigid, hardcoded solutions.

+Sometimes it can be useful to break away from a given standard to avoid being confined by its prescribed boundaries.
+It can take courage to stand up to a standard and do things one's own way.

+Standards may have good intentions but lack the necessary tooling to implement them properly.
+In such cases, a tool that does not implement a particular standard but simply solves a practical problem can be more powerful than the entire standard itself.

 ## Requirements